-The Integrated Business and Engineering (IBE) Honors Program is a challenging four-year curriculum designed to help prepare the next generation of business leaders to communicate across business and technical domains and to practice an interdisciplinary approach to problem solving.
+The Integrated Business and Engineering (IBE) Honors Program is a challenging four-year program designed to help prepare the next generation of business and technology leaders to operate effectively across business and technical domains, and to learn an interdisciplinary approach to problem solving.

 An increasingly interconnected global economy creates collaborative opportunities and competitive pressures for U.S. companies, generating the need for broadly educated engineers and business professionals.
-Ohio State’s IBE program equips graduates to meet these challenges.
+Ohio State’s IBE program equips graduates to meet these challenges head on.

-The Ohio State’s College of Engineering and Fisher College of Business jointly offer a multidisciplinary undergraduate honors program where IBE students work, study and network as a cohort throughout their undergraduate experience.
-The program supplements their standard curriculum with core courses of the opposite degree, and includes a sequence of dedicated IBE courses and seminars focused on experiential, entrepreneurial and multidisciplinary learning.
-Students work in teams to develop professional tools and skills applying classroom theory and tools to real-world practice.
+The Ohio State University’s College of Engineering and Fisher College of Business jointly offer the multidisciplinary undergraduate IBE honors program where engineering and business students take classes, attack real-world problems and network with industry leaders throughout their undergraduate experience.
+The program supplements the standard engineering or business curriculum with core courses of the opposite degree, and includes a sequence of dedicated IBE courses and seminars focused on experiential, entrepreneurial and multidisciplinary learning.
+In class, IBE students work in teams to solve problems and create solutions while applying classroom theory and learning.

-The IBE program selectively recruits a cohort of 36 students each year.
-Invitations to apply are emailed in February to students accepted into Ohio State’s engineering or business honors program.
+The IBE program selectively recruits a small cohort of 72 students each year.
+Invitations to apply to the program are emailed in February to students accepted into Ohio State’s engineering honors or business honors programs.

-In addition to a significant educational workload, a self-selected student leadership board plans and executes a series of well-attended extracurricular activities including social and professional networking and professional skills development.
+In addition to the educational workload, a peer-elected student leadership board plans and executes a series of extracurricular events including welcome week activities, IBE recruitment events, executive keynotes, social retreats, alumni networking and more.

-Upon successful completion of the program, students receive a bachelor of science in business administration or engineering, a minor in the opposite field, and an “Honors in Integrated Business and Engineering” diploma distinction.
-IBE students are highly sought interns and graduate with a resume attractive to a large number of hiring companies.
+Upon successful completion of the program (both course completion and GPA requirement met), students receive a bachelor of science in business or engineering, a minor in the opposite field, and an “Honors in Integrated Business and Engineering” diploma distinction.
+IBE students are highly sought after graduates with a resume attractive to a large number of hiring companies.